 By now, you have a lot of information about the companies you want to pursue.
 You can create an account list of those and dig deeper.

-Get insights on the businesses they are networking with, their corporate culture, their investments or things like how the decisions are made in the company and the pain points and interests of the decision-makers.
+Other things to focus on include the way decisions are made in the company, pain points and the interests of the decision-makers.